agarwalpoonam01/ansible-framework-setup/README.md

-Ansible Framwork for Assessment App setup
+Ansible Framwork for App setup
 =========

 This Ansible role is an attempt to solve these requirements: